programmeruser2/2d-text-shapes-maker/README.md

 rec(width, length) - draw a filled rectangle (with unicode gray shades such as ░▒▓) with the given diemensions

 isos_triangle(legs) - draw an isosceles triangle with the given leg length.
-Base measurement is not one of the parameters since the symbols /, "\", and _ are used, and the angled symbols / and \ are at a fixed angle.
+Base measurement is not one of the parameters since the symbols /, r"\"", and _ are used, and the angled symbols / and \ are at a fixed angle.